 For all advanced network features, UISP needs to know which IP address should be suspended/shaped.
 It is possible to check if the UISP knows that IP by opening the

-Client Sites view and making sure the
+Subscribers view and making sure that the

 - Make sure that the desired IP address is not also the management IP address of the device.
 This is mostly relevant for devices in the

 bridgemode since those devices often have only one IP and it is the management one.
 There are several ways of solving this situation.
 One of them is to connect a Ubiquiti device downstream from the CPE, add that device to UISP, and then Suspend/Shape its IP address.
 Another way is to switch the device into a Router mode so that it has more IP addresses than just the management one.
 Lastly, it is possible to create a 3rd party device in UISP with the static IP address of the Client's downstream device.
 Please note that this will not work for 3rd party devices with dynamic IP.

 - Check the Settings > Network > Monitored IP subnets.
 The desired IP has to be in the range of this setting.